andrewpmartinez/py-eve-chat-mon/README.md

 The monitor starts its own polling thread as a daemon (meaning it will stay running as long as the main thread is running).
 It can be stopped by calling `monitor.stop()` and restarted again by `monitor.start()`.

+### Unit tests & comments

+I will be working on test coverage and code documentation shortly.